CaoThien96/async-task-throttle/README.md

 ```

 * task: the async task function.
-* limitCount: defualt 1, at the same moment, up to `limitCount` tasks are runing, others are in the waiting queue.
+* rateLimitCount: defualt 1, at the same moment, up to `rateLimitCount` tasks are runing, others are in the waiting queue.
-* rateLimitDuration: default 5000, make `limitCount` request every `rateLimitDuration`.
+* rateLimitDuration: default 5000, make `rateLimitCount` request every `rateLimitDuration`.
-> Note: Timer from the time of asynchronous task resolution
+> Note: Timer from last asynchronous task resolution time
 * max: defualt Infinity, when the length of waiting queue is greater than `max`, late tasks will be rejected instantly.